vipulnaik/diet-exercise-health/events/2024/2024-activity-tracker.md

 In the afternoon, I went to Walgreens for my flu shot, documented at [2024-10-25 flu shot](2024-10-25-flu-shot.md), I bought a few items from Walgreens after being done with the flu shot.

+## Sunday October 27

+In the afternoon, I made a trip to the Amazon Hub Locker at ASUC for package pickup.